GitHub-Sofyan/GitHub-Sofyan.github.io/_pages/about.md

 Experienced in the area of Biomechanics, Performance Analysis, Data Analytics and Strength and Conditioning.

-"Always Learning, Always Growing"

-I am honored to be recognised as a SkillsFuture Fellow for 2018.
+I am honored to be recognised as a [SkillsFuture Fellow](http://www.skillsfuture.sg/fellowships) for 2018.

 SkillsFuture Fellow 2018
 - Presented by the President of the Republic of Singapore, the SkillsFuture Fellowships honour individuals as masters of skills and mentors of future talent.

 For more info